More Whitsundays FAQs

 What if the trip is cancelled for something other than bad weather?

-If the boat stands down because of mechanical issues etc,or any other other reason than the weather, guests have the option to find another vessel suitable for them or be issued with a refund.
+If the boat stands down because of mechanical issues etc, or any other reason than the weather, guests have the option to find another vessel suitable for them or be issued with a refund.

 What if I am prone to sea-sickness?

 The Whitsundays is fortunate to be sheltered by the islands which means the ocean is generally calm and avoids rough conditions.
-However if you think you may get sea-sick we recommend purchasing sea-sickness tables and follow the dosage instructions prior to setting sail.
+However, if you think you may get sea-sick we recommend purchasing sea-sickness tablets and follow the dosage instructions prior to setting sail.
+Alternatively, choosing a catamaran may be a better option as these are generally more stable, having two hulls.

 What can I expect on the overnight sailing trip?